SystemsApproach/tcpcc/tcp_ip.rst

 service model, as specified by the Internet Protocol (IP) and implemented by switches and routers.
-Being *connectionless* means every IP packet carries enough information for the network ot forward it to its correct destination; there is no need for any advance setup mechanism to tell the network what to do when the packet arrives.
+Being *connectionless* means every IP packet carries enough information for the network ot forward it to its correct destination; there is no setup mechanism to tell the network what to do when packets arrives.
 Being *best-effort* means that if something goes wrong and the packet gets lost, corrupted, or misdelivered while enroute, the network does nothing to recover from the failure.
 This approach was intentionally designed to keep routers as simple as possible.

 Best-effort delivery does not just mean that packets can get lost.
 Sometimes they can get delivered out of order, and sometimes the same